GEO Scientific Research 2026: Peer-Reviewed Evidence Map for AI Citation Optimization

 Why focus on academic studies when vendors publish their own data?

 Vendor data is valuable but suffers from selection bias (vendors report what makes their tools look good).
 Academic studies use open prompt sets, multiple platforms, transparent methodology, and reproducible pipelines.
 They are the only sources that can be cited as independent evidence in client proposals and board reports.
+That objection applies to us too, which is why our own first-party study above is labelled separately, why its limits are stated in the same section as its findings, and why we publish the negative control that could have invalidated it.
+Judge it on its method, not on our logo.

 How fast does this research age?